-Google Team Drives is a new feature in Google’s G Suite offering shared space in Google Drive where teams can create, store, search, collaborate on and have access to all their team-owned files.
-Below is a list of best practices for using your Team Drives here at the University of Michigan.
+Google shared drives (formerly known as Team Drives) are a feature in Google’s G Suite that offer shared space in Google Drive where teams can create, store, search, collaborate on, and have access to all their team-owned files.
+Below is a list of the best practices for using shared drives here at the University of Michigan.

-Related: Also review Team Drives limits and observe these technical limitations when migrating data or organizing content.
+Related: Review the shared drive limits and observe these technical limitations when migrating data or organizing content.

-Take the time to plan out your Team Drive(s) structure before you create one.
+Take the time to plan out your shared drive structure before you create one.
 Some questions to ask yourself:

-- How many Team Drives do you need?
-There is no limit to how many Team Drives you can create.
+- How many shared drives do I need?
+There is no limit to how many shared drives you can create.

-- How should we manage Team Drive membership?
-Keep in mind that everyone at the top level folder will be able to see every file in the Team Drive.
+- How should we manage shared drive membership?
+Keep in mind that everyone at the top-level folder will be able to see every file in the shared drive.

 Establish Naming Conventions